Westside High School (Omaha)

 Westside High School is the only high school of the Westside Community Schools district (also known as District 66 to local residents) of Omaha, Nebraska, United States.

+History

+In 2021, Westside High School, has an indoor golf facility called the Swede Center.
+It includes putting and chipping areas, two hitting bays, a players’ lounge, and a locker room.
+The facility cost $350,000 and was funded by 61 donors.

 Student life

 Modular schedule system

 Westside has used a modular schedule since 1967.
 Each module, or "mod" (as known colloquially among WHS students), is either a 20 or 40-minute period used for classes or independent study time in an instructional materials center (IMC).
 This allows freedom in scheduling as classes can be 40, 60, or 80 minutes long, as needed for one-to-one, small group, large group, and laboratory instruction.
 Classes are taught in a similar format to many universities; students typically meet a large group lecture once per week and have small group recitations throughout the week.
 An average student has at least one or two open mods per day, to be used for studying, interacting with teachers, eating lunch, or socializing.
 Students who have met specific requirements are eligible to apply for a pass that allows them to leave the building during open mods.